TudorDan/TechInterviewWorkbook/README.md

 - A nullable type can represent the correct range of values for its underlying value type, plus an additional null value.
 For example, `Nullable<int>` can be assigned any value from -2147483648 to 2147483647, or a null value.
 - The Nullable types are instances of `System.Nullable<T>` struct.
 - A nullable of type int is the same as an ordinary int plus a flag that says whether the int has a value or not (is null or not).
+  - _Flag_ variable is used as a signal in programming to let the program know that a certain condition has met.
+It usually acts as a boolean variable indicating a condition to be either true or false.
 - A value type cannot be assigned a null value.
 For example, int i = null will give you a compile time error.
 - You can use the '?' null-conditional operator to shorthand the syntax e.g. int?, long? instead of using `Nullable<T>`.
   ```c#